dapak2002/programming-languages-2022/lecture-by-lecture.md

 - L 8.2: Continued from L 8.1.

-## Part 4: An Interpreter for a Functional Programming Language
+## An Interpreter for a Functional Programming Language

 - L 9.1: [Extensions of lambda-calculus](https://hackmd.io/@alexhkurz/rJEeYqZtw), video review of the [fixed point combinator](https://youtu.be/XvDOwbSh3xE).